February tornado outbreak hits Ohio: What we know about the area tornadoes

 The first tornado to touch down was an EF-1 in Montgomery and Greene counties that caused damage at Wright-Patterson Air Force Base. — Time period: 4:37 to 4:41 a.m. — Maximum wind speed: 100 mph — Maximum path width: 200 yards — Path length: 2.4 miles — Injuries, fatalities: None reported — Notable damage: Trees down near Mitchell Drive, Spinning Road, Eisenhower Drive and glass blown out of Airway Shopping Center storefronts; hangers damaged in Area B of the base; shingles ripped off housing units and an apartment complex behind Meijer.

-The second tornado touchdown was an EF-2 in Clark and Madison counties with a much larger destruction path. — Time period: 4:52 a.m. to (unknown) -survey team unable to complete survey north of London due to impassable roads — Maximum wind speed: 120 mph — Maximum path width: 500 yards — Path length: 18.7 miles — Injuries, fatalities: None reported — Notable damage: Trees down on Selma Pike, roofs blown off houses along Ridge Road, state Route 41 area, a dozen barns and outbuildings destroyed.
+The second tornado touchdown was an EF-2 in Clark and Madison counties with a much larger destruction path. — Time period: 4:52 a.m. to 5:15 a.m. — Maximum wind speed: 130 mph — Maximum path width: 500 yards — Path length: 21.3 miles — Injuries, fatalities: None reported — Notable damage: Trees down on Selma Pike, roofs blown off houses along Ridge Road, state Route 41 area, a dozen barns and outbuildings destroyed.
 Also, significant straight line wind damage was south of the tornado track for a damage path more than a half-mile wide in area of state Route 41, Rose Hill Cemetery.

 The three other tornadoes were in central Ohio: An EF-1 that formed in Madison County that began east of London and dissipated south of West Jefferson; an EF-1 that struck the Hilliard area in Franklin County; and last, an EF-2 spawned in the Blacklick area of Jefferson Twp. in eastern Franklin County.